Operator theory and function theory in Drury-Arveson space and its quotients: Drury-Arveson space as a function space

 \begin{theorem}[\cite{BTV01}, Theorem 2.1; \cite{EP02}, Theorem 1.3] Let $\Phi : \mb{B}_d \rightarrow B(H^2_d \otimes K_1, H^2_d \otimes K_2)$.
 Then the following statements are equivalent: \begin{enumerate} \item $\Phi \in \cM_d(K_1, K_2)$ with $\|\Phi\| \leq 1$. \item The kernel \be K_\Phi(z,w) = \frac{I - \Phi(z) \Phi(w)^*}{1 - \langle z, w \rangle} \ee is a positive sesqui-analytic $B(K_2)$ valued kernel on $\mb{B}_d \times \mb{B}_d$; i.e., there is an auxiliary Hilbert space $H$ and a holomorphic $B(H, K_2)$-valued function $\Psi$ on $\mb{B}_d$ such that for all $z,d \in \mb{B}_d$, \be K_\Phi(z,w) = \Psi(z) \Psi(w)^* . \ee \item There exists an auxiliary Hilbert space $H$ and a unitary operator \be U = : \rightarrow \ee such that \be \Phi(z) = D + C(I- Z(z)A)^{-1}Z(z)B , \ee where $Z(z) = : \oplus_1^d H \rightarrow H$. \end{enumerate} \end{theorem}

 The formula (\ref{eq:realization}) is referred to as {\em the realization formula}.
 Sometimes, $U$ is said to be a {\em unitary colligation}, and $\Phi$ is called the associated {\em transfer function}.
-The papers \cite{BBF07a,BBF07b,BBF08} of J.A.
-Ball, V. Bolotnikov and Q. Fang provide more details on the connections of the transfer function with systems theory in the context of Drury-Arveson space.
+The papers \cite{BBF07a,BBF07b,BBF08} of Ball, Bolotnikov and Fang provide more details on the connections of the transfer function with systems theory in the context of Drury-Arveson space.